 A Grid Action button performs an action in the data grid.
 It can also be set as a default action for an On Click Action (except the Search Bar Toggle), this means that when an end-user clicks or double clicks (depending on the settings) the grid item, the default button will be triggered.

 By default, the data grid will be created with a Search Bar Toggle Button, New, Edit, and Delete button in the control bar.

 You can add more buttons to the data grid and configure them for a specific on-click action.

 In the On Click Action section, you can select a data grid specific action for a button (for example, deselect all or export to Excel), or a standard one (for example, execute a microflow or save changes).
-For more information on buttons and standard on click actions, see Button Widgets and Events Section in Widgets.
+For more information on buttons and standard on click actions, see Buttons and Events Section.

 Data grid specific actions are the following ones:

 Search Bar Toggle Button – opens or hides the search bar when you click it and is specific for the data grid.
 This button cannot be used if the data source is set to Microflow.
 Note that if the Show Search Control property is set to Always, there is no search bar toggle button, as the search bar is always open